Go Back

 Instructions

 • Preheat the oven at 180 Celsius.
-In the meantime let us prepare the batter.
+In the meantime let’s prepare the batter.

 • In a medium bowl, add all solid ingredients (almond flour, coconut flour, coconut sugar, vanilla and cinnamon, baking soda).
-Using a spatula, mix them until well combined.
+Using a spatula, mix everything until well combined.

-• Add in eggs and mix everything until the eggs have combined into the batter.
+• Add in eggs and mix until the eggs have incorporated into the batter.

-• Melt coconut oil in the oven for 10-20 seconds and add it into the batter.
+• Melt coconut oil in the oven for 10-20 seconds and add it into the batter as well.

-• Using a spatula, mix until all the coconut oil has combined nicely into the batter.
+• Using a spatula, mix until all the coconut oil has incorporated nicely into the batter.

-• Add all the blueberries and mix them in as well.
-If they’re soft, they’ll change the color of your batter from bright yellow to dark blue.
+• Next, add blueberries and mix them in as well.
+If they’re a bit soft, they’ll change the color of your batter from bright yellow to dark blue.
 That’s ok, don’t worry about it.

-• Continue by adding half of the pumpkin seeds, mixing them into the batter.
+• Continue by adding two-thirds of the pumpkin seeds, mixing them into the batter.

-• Prepare the muffins forms and line them with special paper cups.
-Using a tbsp, transfer enough batter into each muffin cup but don’t over do it, the muffins will also expand in the oven.
+• Prepare the muffin forms and line them with special paper cups.
+Using a tbsp, transfer enough batter into each muffin cup but don’t over do it.
+Keep in mind that the muffins will also expand in the oven while baking.

 • Bake for 30-40 minutes or until the muffins turn a bit solid.
 Since they also tend to “cook” a few minutes after they’re out from the oven, baking them too much will render them too dry.
 Keep this in mind and you’ll be fine.

-• When ready, remove from the oven and set aside to cool down for 10 minutes.
+• Remove from the oven when toothpick comes out clean, and set them aside to cool down for 10 minutes.

 • That’s it!
-Enjoy them fresh and hot, or keep them in the fridge for a few days.
+Enjoy these keto muffins fresh and hot, or keep them in the fridge for a few days.

 Notes